BoHuang2018/Read_DataScienceOnTheGoogleCloudPlatform_Rewrite_Code/chapter_02/README.md

 2. Unzip the scraped data to csv.
 3. Clean and verify the csv is qualified.
-4. Store the qualified data in a bucket of Cloud Storage (GCP)
-- The above four works are wrapped in one python function.
+4. Store the qualified data in a bucket of Cloud Storage (GCP) `(The above four works are wrapped in one python function.)`
+5. Schedule the function running the above four tasks, to extend stored data regularly.

+#### Architecture on GCP
+To implement the data collection work on GCP, we need to use the following GCP products
+1.